shays10/jvmworkshop/README.md

 ## Objectives & Toolbox

-In today's workshop we will simulate common use cases of JVM problems you might run into when you application misbehaves.
+In today's workshop we will simulate common use cases of JVM problems you might run into when your application misbehaves.

 We will learn how to troubleshoot and diagnose JVM issues in our application using a our toolbox below:

 `jps` - JVM Process Status Tool.
 Allows you to find the PID of your running JVMs.